mkovac03/gee_data_download/README.md

 Execute the script to start downloading NDVI data:

 ```
-python gee_ndvi_download.py
+python gee_data_download.py
 ```

 ### 2. Output

-The downloaded NDVI images will be saved in the directory specified by the `OUTPUT_DIR` parameter in `config.json`.
+The downloaded images will be saved in the directory specified by the `OUTPUT_DIR` parameter in `config.json`.
 The output structure will look like this:

 ```
 ./output/S2_Denmark_2018/Month_01/S2_Denmark_2018_01_monthly_median_10m_NDVI_0.tif